eduard-balamatiuc/faf-pad-ghost-hunters/README.md

 #### PostgreSQL

 - Inventory service `inventory_db`: For structured data with strong consistency requirements.
 Handles item ownership relationships, transaction history and durability tracking where data integrity is important.
 - Shop Service `shop_db` : Since data in Shop is fixed and Items have a common strict structure and price history is recorded inside of a table in the DB, Relational Database - PostgreSQL, provides a way to enforce strict policy on contained data in it.
-- Journal Service `journal_db` : Since data in Journal is fixed and Items have a common strict structure and price history is recorded inside of a table in the DB, Relational Database - PostgreSQL, provides a way to enforce strict policy on contained data in it.
 - Ghost Service `ghost_db`: Relational structure perfectly fits the ghost type hierarchy with symptoms, behavioral rules, and validation logic.
 JSONB fields can store flexible behavioral templates for the AI service.
 - User Service `user_db` : Since it’s a classic user DB, Postgres would be the best choice for its wide popularity, maintainability and forums.